Provided by Northeastern University’s D’Amore-McKim School of Business

 CEOs bear responsibility for the success or failure of their companies.
 They make crucial business decisions.
 Successful CEOs typically exhibit strong competencies in these two key areas:

 As for education, many CEOs have a business-related degree, often an MBA.
 However, educational backgrounds for CEOs can vary by industry.
 For example, a CEO of a hospital may have an advanced degree in a field of medicine or healthcare administration.
-Some technology CEOs have programming or engineering backgrounds.
+Similarly, some technology CEOs have programming or engineering backgrounds while some private equity CEOs may have backgrounds in the financial services industry.

-CEO salary ranges may vary according to company size and whether it is public or private.
-The median annual salary for CEOs is about $156,000, according to PayScale data as of March 2020.
+CEO salary ranges vary according to company size and whether it is public or private.
+For example, private equity CEO compensation can be a lot different than the salary of a sports and entertainment CEO.
+The median annual salary for CEOs is about $156,000, as of March 2020.

 As operations experts, COOs must be problem solvers.
-Their duties often include the following:
+Then duties of a chief operating officer often include the following:

 A person who has risen to become a COO has acquired extensive experience in business practices, policies, and procedures, which prepares him or her to direct multiple departments.
 As the second in command, COOs are typically next in line for the CEO role.
 Among the best-known former COOs who went on to become CEOs is Tim Cook of Apple Inc. COOs typically have a business-related degree, such as an MBA.

 COO salaries vary according to company size and whether the company is public or private.
-The median annual salary for COOs is about $143,000, according to PayScale data as of March 2020.
+The median annual salary for COOs is about $143,000, as of March 2020.

 The chief financial officer (CFO) oversees a company’s finances.
 A CFO analyzes financial data, reports financial performance, prepares budgets, and monitors costs.
 CFOs of publicly traded companies must present financial information to boards of directors, shareholders, and regulatory agencies such as the Securities and Exchange Commission.